bartvanbenthem/k8s-onerepo/README.md

 Generate manifests for multiple Kubernetes clusters and teams from a single repository.
 * Consistency in configuration across a multi-cloud landscape.
 * Separate the configuration release from the deployment process.
-* Perfect for GitOps when combined with: ArgoCD, Flux or JenkinsX.
+* Perfect for integration with: Jenkins, Azure DevOps, ArgoCD or Flux.

 ## project structure
 ```shell